shu-bham/openapi-cxf/README.txt

-JAX-RS Swagger2Feature Demo using WebApp with Spring
+JAX-RS OpenApiFeature Demo using WebApp with Spring
 =================

 The demo shows a basic usage of Swagger API documentation with multiple REST based Web Services using